connectivecpp/chops-net-ip/doc/chops_net_ip.md

 ## Library Implementation Design Considerations

-Reference counting (through `std::shared_ptr` facilities) is an aspect of almost all the internal (`detail` namespace) Chops Net IP classes.
+Reference counting (through `std::shared_ptr` facilities) is an aspect of many of the internal (`detail` namespace) Chops Net IP classes.
 This simplifies the lifetime management of all of the objects at the expense of the reference counting overhead.

 Future versions of the library may have more move semantics and less reference counting, but will always implement safety over performance.